FlyteWizard/bug-free-gme/README.md

 ## Story

-A mini puzzle game where you have to solve the game genetal mechanics.
+A mini puzzle game where you have to solve the games general mechanics.

 Will you be able to get to the end screen?

-> You can play the game exclusively on keyboard, mouse, or both.
+> You can play the game entirely on keyboard, mouse, or both.

 ## Game Off 2021

-The game was created during the Game Off 2021. [https://itch.io/jam/game-off-2021](https://itch.io/jam/game-off-2021).
+The game was created during the Game Off 2021.
+For more information, consult the following link: [https://itch.io/jam/game-off-2021](https://itch.io/jam/game-off-2021).

 ## Built With

 I built the game using Pyxel.
-[Pyxel](https://pyxel.readthedocs.io/en/latest/) is a retro game engine for Python.
+Pyxel is a retro game engine for python.
+For more information, visit [https://pyxel.readthedocs.io/en/latest/](https://pyxel.readthedocs.io/en/latest/).

 ## License